 3. You haven’t done any marketing

 Marketing doesn’t just mean putting up a billboard or buying a TV spot.
-Consider who your target audience is and look into online marketing options – for example, Facebook will let you push ads to people in targeted demographic groups.
+Consider who your target audience is and look into digital media marketing options – for example, Facebook will let you push ads to people in targeted demographic groups.

 When you launch a brand new site, it doesn’t have a big chance of ranking high in Google until it has received more links and views – a little bit of promotion can start driving up interaction with your site, which will help to drive it up the search rankings.
 Consider your existing social media channels – Twitter, Facebook, Linkedin – and start driving your viewers to your site by linking to your latest blog posts and sharing your best content.
 Email marketing is another great way to drive traffic to your website.
 If you have a list of emails you can utilise many of the free email marketing software platforms available online to send our an email campaign promoting your website.